kaltura/playkit-android-youbora/README.md

 * Once you have a player instance you may want to be able to track playback behaviour and playback trends.
-* Using Youbora plugin you can acheive this easily.
+* Using Youbora plugin you can achieve this easily.

 #### Setup

-Add Youbra maven to your project build.gradle in repositories section
+Add Youbora maven to your project build.gradle in repositories section

 `maven { url  "https://npaw.jfrog.io/artifactory/youbora/" }`

-Add the youbora plugin depenancy to your build.gradle file:
+Add the Youbora plugin dependency to your `build.gradle` file:
-In android we keep all plugins aligned with same verison.
+In android, we keep all plugins aligned with same verison.

 `implementation 'com.kaltura.playkit:youboraplugin:4.x.x'`

-##### You can find latest version here:
+##### You can find the latest version here:

 [Releases](https://github.com/kaltura/playkit-android-youbora/releases)

-##### You can fins the youbora lib version we currently use here
+##### You can find the Youbora lib version which we currently use here

 [Youbora lib version](https://github.com/kaltura/playkit-android-youbora/blob/f1dbb0e9f8c9359c164bd32aea909927d099d087/youboraplugin/build.gradle#L33)

-#### Create plugin config:
+#### Create Plugin Config:

 ```
 val playerInitOptions = PlayerInitOptions(PARTNER_ID)